AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 ### Energy resources

-The description of the energy carriers envisaged for air transport makes it possible to estimate the quantities of energy to be embarked, but also the quantity of energy to produce them using energy efficiencies.
-The quantities of biomass and electricity consumed are then directly calculated.
-The selectivity of the pathways for producing these energy carriers, defined as the proportion of kerosene in the fuel output (usually measured by energy), can also be taken into account.
-It allows estimating the amount of energy that have to be mobilized to produce kerosene and other outputs.
-However, in general, an allocation of consumption is made to other outputs for estimating the "real consumption" due to kerosene (which means that selectivity is not taken into account).
+The description of the energy carriers envisaged for air transport makes it possible to estimate the quantities of energy to be embarked<!-- embarked pas tres clair je trouve + confusion enetre energy la et energy phrase suivante, "quantities of fuels to be used"?-->, but also the quantity of energy <!--required--> to produce them using energy <!-- conversion plutot que energy--> efficiencies.
+The quantities of biomass and electricity consumed are then <!--thus--> directly calculated.
+The selectivity of the pathways producing these energy carriers, defined as the proportion of kerosene in the fuel output (usually measured by energy), can also be taken into account.
+It allows to estimate the amount of energy that has to be used to produce kerosene and other outputs.
+However, in general, an allocation of consumption is made to other outputs for estimating the "real consumption" due to kerosene (which means that selectivity is not taken into account). <!-- dernière phrase a reformuler je trouve, c'est pas tres clair sans être familier avec la selectivité-->

 ### Economic